-Scoliosis is a condition of the spine that involves an abnormal curvature of the spine.
-Although the spine has natural curves in the lumbar, thoracic and cervical regions, they form a straight line in the center of the back.
-With scoliosis, the spine curves to one side instead of maintaining its normal straight curvature.
+Scoliosis is a spinal condition that involves an abnormal curvature.
+Although the spine has natural curves in the lumbar, thoracic, and cervical regions, they form a straight line in the center of the back.
+With scoliosis, the spine curves to one side instead of maintaining its normal, straight curve.
 The three main types of scoliosis are:

-- Idiopathic: Idiopathic scoliosis comprises 80% of all scoliosis cases and it is diagnosed when no definitive cause is seen.
+- Idiopathic: Idiopathic scoliosis comprises 80% of all scoliosis cases and is diagnosed when no definitive cause is identified.
 This type of scoliosis is usually diagnosed in adolescence.

-- Congenital: With congenital scoliosis, patients are born with an abnormal curvature of the spine due to malformation of one or more vertebrae while they are in the womb.
-This malformation can occur in any part of the spine.
-Since congenital scoliosis is present in patients at birth, it is usually detected in patients at a young age.
+- Congenital: With congenital scoliosis, patients are born with an abnormal curvature of the spine due to malformation of one or more vertebrae while in the womb.
+This malformation can occur anywhere along the spine.
+Because congenital scoliosis is present in patients at birth, it is often detected in patients at an early age.

-- Neuromuscular: If you are diagnosed with neuromuscular scoliosis, the cause of the abnormal spinal curvature is likely to be an underlying disease.
+- Neuromuscular: If you are diagnosed with neuromuscular scoliosis, the cause of the abnormal curvature of your spine is likely an underlying disease.
 These conditions include cerebral palsy, muscular dystrophy, spina bifida, or spinal cord trauma.
-Neuromuscular scoliosis usually progress more rapidly than idiopathic scoliosis, so surgery is usually necessary.
+Neuromuscular scoliosis is usually progress more rapidly than idiopathic scoliosis, so surgery is usually necessary.

-When mild, scoliosis has few or no symptoms.
-On the other hand, severe scoliosis can cause widespread problems in your body.
+When it's mild, scoliosis presents few or no symptoms.
+Severe scoliosis, on the other hand, can cause widespread problems throughout your body.
 Over time, mild scoliosis can worsen as a person ages and their spine develops.
-For this reason, doctors closely monitor children with mild scoliosis with X-ray imaging and routine checkups to see if their conditions worsen.
+For this reason, doctors closely monitor children with mild scoliosis with X-rays and routine checkups to see if their condition worsens.

 Symptoms